BenzeneAlcohol/TRINIT_SCRIPTKIDDIES_DEV/README.md

 npm install
 ```

-Once all the dependencies are installed, cd into the source folder and run app.js
+Once all the dependencies are installed, cd into the source folder and create a .env file from the sample env file given in this repo.
+[Create env file inside the source folder] Then, run node app.js

 If you are running mongoDB locally, make sure to run "mongod" command in your terminal before you proceed.